No Name, Colorado

 No Name is a census-designated place (CDP) in and governed by Garfield County, Colorado, United States.
 The CDP is a part of the Glenwood Springs, CO Micropolitan Statistical Area.
 The population of the No Name CDP was 117 at the United States Census 2020.
 The Glenwood Springs post office (Zip Code 81601) serves the area.

 Geography

 No Name is located east of Glenwood Springs, off exit 119 of Interstate 70/U.S. Route 6 (I-70/US 6) in Glenwood Canyon.
 It is named for No Name Creek and No Name Canyon.
 The No Name Tunnel of I-70/US 6 is nearby.
 It has frequently been noted on lists of unusual place names.

 The No Name CDP has an area of 0.463 km2, all land.

-In popular culture

-The exit sign for No Name is visible in passing in the 1971 film Vanishing Point.

 Demographics

 The United States Census Bureau initially defined the No Name CDP for the United States Census 2010.

+Education

+It is in the Roaring Fork School District RE-1.